eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 - **--railway.topology.output** {{DT_FILE}}: Identify problematic tracks (i.e. for manual correction).
 - **--railway.topology.repair** : Automatically fixes problems by analyzing rail network topology and adding bidirectional tracks
-- **--railway.topology.repair.minimal** : Apply automated fixes but only those which are needed for the operation loaded public transport lines
+- **--railway.topology.repair.minimal** : Apply automated fixes but only those which are needed for the operation of loaded public transport lines
 - **--railway.topology.repair.connect-straight** : Allow bidirectional rail use wherever rails with opposite directions meet at a straight angle
 - **--railway.topology.repair.stop-turn** : Add turn-around connections at all loaded stops (to enable direction reversal).
 - **--railway.topology.all-bidi** : make all tracks usable in both directions.
 - **--railway.topology.all-bidi.input-file** : Load edge ids from text file and make those tracks usable in both directions. (one edge id per line, optionally prefixed with 'edge:' as in a [selection file created with netedit](../Netedit/editModesCommon.md#selection_operations)).

 ## Rail Signals

+Rail signals are important simulation elements that are needed to safely handle train operations where the same track is used in both direction.
+They are also needed to model train operations with block-based signaling.
+The [details of rail signal behavior are described below](#rail_signal_behavior).

 ### Definition